RESEARCH STARTER

 Significance: The Supreme Court has upheld congressional use of the Commerce Clause as justification for a broad range of federal legislation

-In the early twentieth century, the federal government began using the Commerce Clause as the basis for national legislation involving crime, public safety, and morality, as in the Mann Act (1910), which prohibited human trafficking (especially in the form of prostitution) between the states, and the Automobile Theft Act of 1915, which made it a federal crime to drive a stolen car across state lines.
+In the early twentieth century, the federal government began using the Commerce Clause as the constitutional basis for national legislation addressing crime, public safety, and morality, as exemplified by the Mann Act of 1910, which prohibited interstate human trafficking, and the Automobile Theft Act of 1915, which made it a federal crime to transport a stolen vehicle across state lines.
 Until the 1930s, the Supreme Court maintained a distinction between manufacturing and commerce, but in 1937 it began to interpret the Commerce Clause broadly enough to allow regulating the manufacture of goods intended for interstate transportation and sale.
 Since World War II, considerable federal legislation has been based on the Commerce Clause.
 One of its most remarkable uses was justifying civil rights legislation in the 1960s.
 In cases such as Heart of Atlanta Motel v.
 United States (1964), the Supreme Court held that, because racial discrimination hurts interstate commerce, Congress can pass and enforce antidiscrimination laws.

-In the twenty-first century, cases involving the Commerce Clause have continued to focus on its interpretation and application.
-In National Pork Producers Council v.
-Ross (2023), the National Pork Producers Council argued that California’s Proposition 12, a law restricting the sale of pork in California unless it met specific animal welfare standards, violated the Commerce Clause because it reached out of state and placed burdens on interstate commerce.
-The Supreme Court upheld the law, arguing against the National Pork Producers Council, stating Proposition 12 did not purposefully discriminate against out-of-state economic interests.
+In the twenty-first century, cases involving the Commerce Clause continued to focus on its interpretation and application.
+For example, in National Pork Producers Council v.
+Ross (2023), the National Pork Producers Council argued that California’s Proposition 12, a law restricting the sale of pork in California unless it met specific animal welfare standards, violated the Commerce Clause because it reached out-of-state and placed burdens on interstate commerce.
+The Supreme Court upheld the law, arguing against the National Pork Producers Council, and stating that Proposition 12 did not purposefully discriminate against out-of-state economic interests.
+Subsequent litigation involved other dormant Commerce Clause claims, such as a 2025 challenge to a Florida statute banning cultivated meat products on the ground that it unduly burdens interstate commerce, and a 2025 Second Circuit ruling in Variscite NY Four, LLC v.
+New York State Cannabis Control Board, in which the Court invalidated a state cannabis licensing provision that favored in-state applicants as violating the dormant Commerce Clause.

 Bibliography